 10. SPRING TRAVEL TRYOUTS AND PLAYER ASSIGNMENTS

-Tryouts for the spring season are held in January or February for all ages and genders with a few exceptions.
+Tryouts for the Spring Travel Teams are held in January or February for all ages and genders with a few exceptions.
 Unlike the Skills Academy, players are placed on teams based on grade/age.
 All players are expected to attend at least one tryout but may attend two if they are offered.
 Players are selected by the individual coaches.
-Coaches may, at their discretion, hold in-practice tryouts for the summer and fall teams to ensure sufficient players for those seasons.
+Coaches may, at their discretion, hold in-practice tryouts for the summer, fall winter teams to ensure sufficient players for those seasons.

 Any player or coach wishing to have a player “play up” i.e. a younger player playing on and older team, must request permission from the CBC Board in advance of tryouts.
 The player in question must try out for each grade they wish to play for.
 Being selected to play up is based solely on merit with appropriate age players having priority.

 The number of practices per week and in any given season is up to the individual coaches.
 Practices are generally held at local public schools as well as Patrick Henry College (PHC).
-Each team usually practices on a full court.
 The number, duration, time, days and location of practices varies from season to season and team to team and is based on interest and availability of coaches, players and local gym space.
-Generally speaking, teams practice 2-3 times per week for 1-1.5 hours in the spring.
-Spring practices begin in mid-March and continue until the end of the school year.

 Playing in game situations is an important part of learning process and, most importantly, it is fun for the players.
-CBC expects every Blue level team in grades 2-12 to participate in scrimmages, games and/or tournaments.
+CBC expects every travel team in grades 2-12 to participate in scrimmages, games and/or tournaments.
 Individual coaches are the final authority on the number and types of events that their team participates in.
 When evaluating events, coaches should take into consideration the costs, time and travel requirements and their impact on the players and families.